 - Type of session: Pre-conference

-This 2-day session is designed to teach you how to train others to create accessible PDFs.
+This BYO Device 2-day session is designed to teach you how to train others to create accessible PDFs.
 It is not an introductory course to accessible PDF and participants with some experience in PDF accessibility will get the most benefit out of the course.

 Day 1 The goal of day 1 is to understand the various ways to create accessible PDF documents and forms and which tool(s) to use to remediate existing, inaccessible, materials.
 We all have our own inherent or learned ways of doing things.
 Understanding the multiple approaches to accessible PDF will enable you to teach to the specific styles your students may have in accomplishing tasks.
 E.g., one student may be like using the mouse for drag & drop where another may want to use the keyboard to cut & paste.
 Day 2 The goal of day 2 will be to build on day 1’s experience with an even deeper focus on training techniques you can use to teach others to create accessible PDFs.
 We will close out day 2 with an open-book exam based on the contents of the course.Upon completion of the course you will receive certification as an Adobe PDF Accessibility Trainer and a copy of the Adobe PDF Accessibility Curriculum (handbooks for trainers & students, sample files, exercises, and videos) for you use.